top of page

 • The company engages in small molecule drug discovery, selective single target molecules, bispecific small molecules, and phenotypic drug design.

-• All of the deals concluded with this company were categorized as the ones aiming at saving costs and increasing operational efficiency due to the character of the services provided.
+• All of the deals concluded by this company were categorized as cost-saving, and increasing operational efficiency due to the nature of the services provided.

 bottom of page